ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ### Requirements

-First off, we'll store our policies in separate files.
+I usually use [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) to deploy my policies.
+And although you can specify your policies directly in a Bicep file, I prefer to store them in separate files.
 This makes it easier to manage and maintain them.
-I commonly use the `.cshtml` file extension for these files, because it this enables IntelliSense on policies when using the [Azure API Management for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) extension.
+I usually use the `.cshtml` file extension for these files, because this enables IntelliSense on policies when using the [Azure API Management for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) extension.
 So, PSRule will need to recognize these files as API Management policies.

 As you might be aware, policies in API Management can be applied to different [scopes](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies#scopes).
 We'll be creating several rules, where some will apply to all scopes and others to specific scopes.
 Because there's nothing in the policy files to indicate the scope, we'll use the file name to determine the scope.
 For example, a file named `test.api.cshtml` will apply to the API scope, while a file named `test.operation.cshtml` will apply to the operation scope.